tgve/tgver/README.md

 developed.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
 [![codecov](https://codecov.io/gh/tgve/tgver/branch/master/graph/badge.svg?token=WAR82Q7597)](https://app.codecov.io/gh/tgve/tgver)

+# What is TGVE?

+The Turing Geovisualisation Engine (TGVE or eAtlas) is a web-based, interactive visual analytics tool for geospatial data analysis, built using R & React.
+The visual views and interaction mechanisms designed into the tool is underpinned by empirically-informed guidelines around visualization design and techniques from Geographic Information Science (GIScience).

 # tgver

-This is the R package for TGVE front end `npm` package `tgve`.
-The R package is developed to: (1) do interactive geospatial analysis and visualization fast.
-(2) use R’s echo-system to drive (1) and (3) facilitate web application deployment for production.
+This is the R package for TGVE front end `npm` package [`tgve`](https://www.npmjs.com/package/eatlas).
+The R package is developed to fascilitate interactive geospatial analysis and visualization in R, use R’s echo-system to drive advanced data processing, and facilitate deployment of geospatial web applications in production.

 ## Install